mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

 only POSIX shell script are allowed.
 If there is a _real_ need in future for other type of interpreter, there can be allowed if we add a predepends field in info file.

+## metadata file

+key/value file located in the MMPACK folder of the binary package.
+It it used to gather basic information regarding the binary package useful before unpacking the whole package data and helps to localized path to richer files in the package.
+It consists of the following fields:

+ * metadata-version: version of the format of those metadata (currently 1.0)
+ * name: name of the package
+ * version: version of the package
+ * source: name of the source package
+ * srcsha256: SHA256 hash of source package used to build this package
+ * sumsha256sums: SHA256 hash of list of installed files (sha256sums file)
+ * pkginfo-path: location within package of the richer description (pkginfo file)
+ * sumsha-path: location within package of the sha256sums file

+This metadata file is not installed in the package upon package installation

+## pkginfo file

+key/value file located in the metadata dir of mmpack in the prefix named after the package name: <metadatadir>/<pkgname>.pkginfo.
+It describes the package and its relationship with the other packages.
+It contains the follow fields:

+ * name: name of the package
+ * version: version of the package
+ * source: name of the source package
+ * srcsha256: SHA256 hash of source package used to build this package
+ * ghost: true or false depending the package is a ghost package
+ * description: string describing what the package does/provides
+ * depends: list of package specification (new format) indicating the dependencies of this package.
+This field is optional.
+ * sysdepends: comma separated list of system package specification indicating the system dependencies of this package.
+The format is of each element is specific to the system package manager.
+This field is optional.

 ## info file